zebrunner/selenoid/README.md

    git clone https://github.com/zebrunner/selenoid.git && cd selenoid && ./zebrunner.sh setup
    ```
 2. Provide the required details and start services.
-3. Use `http://hostname:4444/wd/hub` as Selenium Hub Url foryour tests replacing hostname by actual value or ip address
+3. Use `http://hostname:4444/wd/hub` as Selenium Hub Url for your tests replacing hostname by actual value or ip address
 4. Run `./zebrunner.sh setup` anytime you want to pull the latest browser versions
    > Each setup operation pulls the two latest browsers versions for Chrome/Firefox and Opera browsers